jansony1/tidb-on-k8s-cn/README.md

 ## Step 1: Setup a kubernete cluster uing kops-cn

-For dev and test, refer to https://github.com/nwcdlabs/kops-cn (Chinese version only). if you know Chinese, just to [kops-cn](https://github.com/nwcdlabs/kops-cn) and skip step1. if you don't know Chinese, below is a quick guide to install kubernetes by kops:
+For dev and test, if you know Chinese, just go to [kops-cn](https://github.com/nwcdlabs/kops-cn) (Chinese version only) and skip step1.
+If you don't know Chinese, below is a quick guide to install kubernetes by kops:

 1. launch an EC2 (select Amazon Linux 2 AMI) as a kubernetes management machine, and configure it as
     1. Login AWS China console and goto Services->IAM->Group, add a new group (e.g kubernetes) with “AdministratorAccess” attached (for test purpose)

     1. Goto Services->IAM->Users, add a new user (e.g. kops) with “Access type” of “Programmatic access” and add it into the new created group (e.g. kubernetes).
 After it, you will get the “Access key ID” and “Secret access key” and write them down for future use;

     1. Login the EC2, and perform the “aws configure”.
-It will ask you to input the following information. cn-north-1 is the code number for Beijing region, for Ningxia, it's cn-northwest-1
+It will ask you to input the following information.
         - AWS Access key ID: <created above>
         - AWS Secret access key: <created above>
         - Default Region name: cn-north-1
         - Default output format: none
+        >Note: cn-north-1 is the region code for Beijing region, for Ningxia, it's cn-northwest-1

 1. Install the kops and kubectl by following the instructions in https://github.com/nwcdlabs/kops-cn, or using the script of install-tools.sh in the package;